 Does My Teen Need Treatment?

-So, do we just run to medicate an adolescent when he or she starts to show symptoms during a divorce or some other stressor?
+So, do we just run to medicate an adolescent when he or she starts to show symptoms, or when struggling with realistic issues like school stress or a divorce?
 The side effects of medications are real, but not doing any treatment may lead to far worse.
 This discussion is part one of an overview that can help you to get it right.
-For a more complete treatment of this issue, look at the Intelligent Divorce book series, which provide chapters on the successful evaluation and treatment of teens in who are in trouble.

 The Teenage Brain: